hypo69/hypo/docs/gemini/en/consultant/src/goog/text_to_speech/__init__.md

 Module for Google Text-to-Speech functionality.
 =========================================================================================

-This module provides a class for interacting with Google's Text-to-Speech (TTS) API.
+This module provides a class for handling text-to-speech tasks using Google's TTS API.
-It handles initialization and voice selection.

 Example Usage
 --------------------